Wilms Cancer Foundation

 What's on this page:

-Learn about Wilms tumor symptoms including abdominal swelling, stomach pain, blood in the urine, fever, and early warning signs of childhood kidney cancer.
+Learn more about the symptoms of Wilms tumor, including abdominal swelling, stomach pain, blood in the urine, fever, fatigue, high blood pressure, and other signs of childhood kidney cancer.
+Recognizing symptoms early and seeking prompt medical evaluation may help improve diagnosis, treatment, and recovery outcomes for children with Wilms tumor.

 -